textpattern/textpattern.github.io/setup/configuring-a-web-server-for-textpattern.md

 Textpattern CMS runs on servers that run PHP, MySQL and an appropriate HTTP (web) server.
 This article offers guidance and tips for administrators wishing to configure a web server for Textpattern.

 The article's scope extends to the functional requirements of installing Textpattern on a existing production web server.
-It does not focus on installation of the web server software itself, security procedures for a production server or considerations toward optimising performance.
+It does not focus on installation or configuration of the web server software itself, security procedures for a production server or considerations toward optimising performance.

 ## In this document